 \subsection{Learning high-level target assignment vectors}

-To make our hide-and-predict approach effective, it is crucial for the teacher to learn assignment vectors that encode high-level/semantic visual concepts.
+For our hide-and-predict approach to be effective, the teacher must learn assignment vectors encoding high-level visual concepts.
 In the context of our teacher-student scheme, where the teacher is a slower-moving version of the student, this depends on the student first learning patch-token embeddings (from where the assignment vectors are extracted at the teacher side) that capture this type of visual features.
 Below we detail the critical role some design choices have in that.

-\parag{Condenser-based decoding.} As in \cite{gao2021condenser,peng2022beit}, we change the default setup described in~\cref{sec:hide_n_predict_objectives} and create a bottleneck in the decoding task that promotes the student's global image representation to capture more spatial structure from the input view $\tilde{\vx}$.
+\paragraph{Condenser-based decoding.} As in \cite{gao2021condenser,peng2022beit}, we change the default setup described in~\cref{sec:hide_n_predict_objectives} and create a bottleneck in the decoding task that promotes the student's global image representation to capture more spatial structure from the input view $\tilde{\vx}$, crucial for predicting patch token assignments.
 The bottleneck is introduced by changing the way the decoder input embeddings $\vz^v$ are formed.

 In particular, instead of using as input to the decoder the token patch embeddings $\{\mathrm{S}(\tilde{\vx}^v)_i\}_{i\in u_v}$ (coming from its last layer), we give as input \textbf{(a)} token embeddings $\{\mathrm{S}^{\ell}(\tilde{\vx}^v)_i\}_{i\in u_v}$ from an intermediate transformer layer $\ell$ of $\mathrm{S}$ together with \textbf{(b)} the last layer's global image embedding $\bar{\mathrm{S}}(\tilde{\vx}^v)$.
-Using lower-layer embeddings for the patch tokens enforces the global image embedding $\bar{\mathrm{S}}(\tilde{\vx}^v)$ (which is used as global image representation for downstream tasks like k-NN and linear probing) to capture more information so as to compensate for the added decoding bottleneck.
+Using lower-layer embeddings for the patch tokens introduces a bottleneck.
+To compensate, the decoder must rely more on the global image embedding $\bar{\mathrm{S}}(\tilde{\vx}^v)$ that it receives as input.
+This forces the global image embedding to capture additional spatial structure information, potentially beneficial for downstream tasks such as k-NN and linear probing.